Costs and Aid

 Access and affordability

-Ezra Cornell’s founding vision – a university where “any person could find instruction in any study” – holds true today.
-Our commitment to need-blind admission and need-based financial aid ensures Cornell’s financial aid programs are distributed most equitably.
-If you are admitted to Cornell, we are committed to working with you to make a Cornell education affordable through a variety of aid programs and financing options.
+Ezra Cornell’s founding vision – a university where “any person can find instruction in any study” – holds true today.
+Our commitment to need-blind admission and need-based financial aid ensures Cornell’s financial aid programs are distributed equitably.

-Once Cornell determines your financial need, we are committed to meeting that need with options that include various grants and scholarships, loans, and student employment opportunities.
+Cornell awards financial aid on the basis of demonstrated need.
+We do not offer scholarships based on academics, athletic ability, or any other talent.
+Once Cornell determines your financial need, we are committed to meeting that need with options that include various grants, loans, and student employment opportunities.

 We work hard to be consistent in the way we consider your financial circumstances from year to year.
 If your family's financial circumstances remain relatively unchanged throughout your time at Cornell, you can expect a predictable financial aid package each year.

-The total cost to attend Cornell includes tuition, student fees, and allowances for housing, dining, books, supplies, and miscellaneous personal items.
+The estimated costs to attend Cornell includes tuition, student fees, and allowances for housing, dining, books, supplies, and miscellaneous personal items.